-As with the flexibility for dosing, you might decide that you want to stop PrEP altogether.
+Yes, you can always decide to stop PrEP altogether.

 Please discuss this with your clinic.

 You might want to discuss this with your partner(s) and get tested for HIV and other STIs together.
 Use a 4th generation HIV test six weeks after the last time you had sex.